summa-tx/relays/golang/dashboard/README.md

 The user wants to know about new headers.
 In order to do that, we:

 1. Get the best tip (most recent block height) from an external source.
-2. Check if relay can verify this block with `findHeight`.
-    - If yes, then display this height along with the block hash.
-    - Otherwise, show flag that this isn't verified by the relay.
-3. Display the height, hash, timestamp and verified status.
+2. Display the height, hash, and timestamp.

-These are conceptually equivalent to Github commits.

 ### Best Known Digest

-This is the block that is the best.
+This is most current and best block the relay knows about.
 It is updated approximately every 5 blocks, and will be behind the newest header.
-We should buffer against this.

 1. Poll `/relay/getbestdigest`.
-2. Store digest and display the height, hash, timestamp, and update status.
+2. Store digest and display the height, hash, and timestamp.

 This is conceptually equivalent to Github tags.